 Since being in London and Spain, the water has been less than favorable.
 Where we are staying at the moment, the water is very hard.
 It has a huge amount of lime scale and the owners suggested we shouldn’t really drink it.
-What they drink here is spring water.
+What they drink here is spring water and they also consume hydrogen water tablets as a supplement.
 It is so cool!
 In the middle of this little town is a spring fountain.
 It has water flowing out of it all year round and it is cold and tastes amazing.
 One of our tasks in this job we are doing is to fill up water bottles every few days to supply us and the guests with spring water.

 So it got me thinking about water and I wanted to really explore which water we should drink.

 First off, I should stress how important water is to the body.
 We need water to really hydrate our cells.
 All sorts of health issues are related to simple dehydration within the body.
 When we are children, our bodies are made up of 85% water and by the time we reach adulthood, this drops down to 75%.
 What is interesting is the correlation between a person with an illness and the water content of their bodies.
 It can be as low as 52%.

 The problem with being dehydrated is that the body will source the water it needs to nourish the important cells from what it terms “less important cells” to survive.
 It will therefore draw that water source from muscle tissue, organ tissue or bone tissue.
 What is really interesting is that the brain is made up of 85% water and without sufficient water, it is easy for us to go into a state of stress, depression and feelings of being overwhelmed—an interesting one!